-The column labeled "equivalent weight" refers to the molecular weight of material which must be taken to yield one complete unit of the oxide which is desired in the glaze.
-In most cases, the equivalent weight is the same as the molecular weight of the material.
-There are, however, six exceptions where the equivalent weight is either more or less than the molecular weight.
-These are given below:
+The column labeled "Equivalent Weight" refers to the molecular weight of material which must be taken to yield one complete unit of the oxide which is desired in the glaze.
+In most cases the equivalent weight is the same as the molecular weight of the material.
+There arc, however, exceptions where the equivalent weight is either more or less than the molecular weight.
+Six of these are given below:

-Bone Ash $Ca_3(PO_4)2$

-Colemanite $2\text{CaO} \cdot 3\text{B}2\text{O}3 \cdot 5\text{H}2\text{O}$ White lead $2\text{PbCO}3 \cdot \text{Pb(OH)}2$
+Bone ash $Ca_3(PO_4)2$ Colemanite $2CaO \cdot 3B_2O_3 \cdot 5H_2O$ White lead $2PbCO_3 \cdot Pb(OH)2$ Red lead $Pb3O_4$ Nitre KNO_3 Cryolite Na_3AlF_6

-Red lead Pb3O4

-Nitre KNO3

-Cryolite Na3AlF6

-In all of these six materials, the given formula of the material yields, when fired, either more or less than one molecule of the oxide which enters into the composition of the glaze.
+In all these six materials the given formula of the material yields, when fired, either more or less than one molecule of the oxide which enters into the composition of the glaze.
 The molecular weight of the material has therefore been adjusted either to a higher or to a lower figure so as to give one molecule of the oxide in question.
 This adjusted, or equivalent, weight may be defined as that weight of a raw material which must be taken to obtain, in the glaze, one molecule of the desired oxide in fired form.

 For example, red lead has the formula Pb3O4 and a molecular weight of 685.
 When red lead is fired, it becomes PbO.
 Note that PbO has more atoms of lead relative to those of oxygen than has Pb3O4.
 Also note that the formula of raw red lead is written "Pb3," which means three atoms of lead.
-Therefore for a yield of one atom of Pb we must divide the molecular weight of the red lead by three, giving an equivalent weight of 228.
+Therefore, for a yield of one atom of Pb we must divide the molecular weight of the red lead by three, giving an equivalent weight of 228.

-In the case of white lead, we must divide by three also.
-White lead has the formula $2\text{PbCO}8 \cdot \text{Pb} (OH)2$.
-When fired, the carbonate (CO_3) and the hydroxide $(OH)2$ radicals are lost, leaving three PbO.
+In the case of white lead we must divide by three also.
+White lead has the formula $2\text{PbCO}3 \cdot \text{Pb} (\text{OH})2$.
+When fired, the carbonate (CO_3) and the hydroxide $(\text{OH})2$ radicals are lost, leaving three PbO.
 To obtain, therefore, the equivalent weight of white lead, we divide its molecular weight, 775, by three, which gives 258.

-In the case of niter, the raw formula contains but one atom of potassium.
+In the case of niter the raw formula contains but one atom of potassium.
 Since the fired unit, K2O, has two atoms of potassium, we must multiply the molecular weight of the raw niter, 101, by two to get the equivalent weight, 202.

 A similar situation obtains in the case of cryolite, Na3AlF6.
-Here, we wish to obtain one molecule of Al2O3.
+Here we wish to obtain one molecule of Al2O3.
 Since cryolite contains only one atom of Al, we must double its weight.
 Doubling Na3 gives, in the fired formula, 3Na2O.

 Colemanite as a raw material is conveniently written 2CaO·3B2O3·5H2O.
-It is awkward to handle this formula in calculating because there are two units of calcium; so the formula is split in two, giving instead one unit of CaO and one and one-half units of B2O3.
+It is awkward to handle this formula in calculating because there are two units of calcium; so the formula is split in two, giving instead one unit of CaO and one and a half units of B2O3.
 This cuts the weight from 412 to 206.